 High winds can cause serious damage to your roof, including leaks, missing shingles, and gutter damage.
 The corners and edges of your roof and the ridgeline are most prone to damage from strong winds.
-However, there are some roofing problems that are mistakenly attributed to the effects of wind.
+Here is how to recognize signs of wind damage to your roof.

 Shingle adhesives can fail even without strong winds.
 Wind can lift and remove shingles that were not adequately adhered.
-Some factors that can cause shingle adhesives to fail include manufacturing inconsistencies, improper installation, aging, and thermal cycling.
+Some factors that can cause shingle adhesives to fail include:

 If you have concerns about strong wind to your roofing system, Northpoint Roofing System is always happy to help.
 Give us a call today for your free drone inspection.